 Reda | Ciprian | Magnone, LLC provides a range of probate services for personal representatives, from the filing of the will with the Clerk of the Court to the final order of the Court closing the estate, including the preparation and filing of probate pleadings, serving the required notices upon heirs and creditors, handling claim disputes and claim resolution, appearing in court on behalf of the personal representative, preparation and filing of inventories and accountings, arranging final distribution of the estate, and, in certain cases, the filing of income tax returns, estate income tax returns, and estate tax returns.
 We handle most of our cases in Cook County, Lake County and DuPage County.

-Probate Services: Hourly attorneys fees range from $275-$300 per hour plus costs.
+Probate Services: Hourly attorney fees generally range, depending on the case and the attorney working on the file, from $325-$400 per hour plus costs.
 Fixed fee, hourly and percentage fee arrangements can often be arranged in advance depending upon the complexity of the case.
 Feel free to give us a call and we can discuss your situation.

 About “alternate fee arrangements”: Many clients dislike the “uncertainty” of an hourly fee for probate services.
 In some instances, at the outset of a probate case, it is impossible to determine the various twists and turns a case may present, so quoting a fee to a client can be difficult.
 However, in appropriate situations, we might be able to closely estimate the amount of time likely to be spent on a probate matter and can agree on a fixed fee for the representation.
 As such, in those cases, we can offer our clients the “option” of setting a fixed fee based upon the value of the probate estate.